smudge/decks/railsconf-2022/slides.md

 layout: image
 image: /images/2016.svg
 ---

 # &nbsp;

 <!--
-Now, the story I want to tell starts in 2016, when I first joined Betterment.
+And so, the story I want to tell starts in 2016, when I first joined Betterment.
 -->

 ---